nats-io/nats-site/content/blog/java-ocsp-stapling.md

 These properties are checked at runtime, each time a TLS handshake is made, so it cannot be turned on to create an `SSLContext` then turned off.
 If it is turned off, revocation checking will not happen.

-The example `getVmWideContext()` shows how to make a Vm-Wide SSLContext.
-See the [OCSP Example Class](src/main/java/io/nats/ocsp/OcspExample.java)

 ### Siloed Approach

 If it's that easy to turn on OCSP stapling with revocation, why do we need the example?